-Public ownership of mineral resources may conceive as national ownership, and as such be subject to every kind of 'nationalist' policies: national companies are an essential tool in this regime.
 Under this type of governance, access to land or sea is only granted if the expected profits and fiscal revenues are considered satisfactory by both investors and the owners of the mineral resources.
 The main concern of the proprietor is not to allow free access to his land/sea.
-Royalties are an essential tool within this regime; this is to prevent a unit of production being lifted without rent being paid (Rossiaud, 2012).
-Both sides understand that these royalties add to the producers' operating costs, putting additional pressure on the producing companies.
+Royalties are an essential tool within this regime; this is to prevent a unit of production being lifted without ground rent being paid.
+Both sides understand that these royalties add to the producers' operating costs, putting additional pressure on the producing companies; this may restrict production and keep prices high.
 Thus, under this type of mineral governance the mineral resource owner shares with the producer the risk associated with the price, but not that associated with the profit.
 In Wälde's (2003) view, the proprietorial regime allows mineral owners to dispose of their resources as they see fit, and to secure the maximum possible payment for granting companies access.
 Furthermore, this model allows mineral owners to make their own decisions regarding the development and exploitation of resources and to deploy tools that will allow the maximum rent.
 Different devices may be used for collecting ground rent to secure a higher take at each level of the investment process.
-These might include higher royalty rates, various bonuses that may be scattered over the contract period, higher income taxes and excess-profit taxes; NOC plays key roles under these regimes in securing higher rent and to control the extraction and distribution of national mineral resources (Mommer, 1994).
-The key aim of the proprietor is to collect a significant rent for every unit lifted, with the usual focus being on levies on gross income (see Mommer, 1999).
+These might include higher royalty rates, higher income taxes and excess-profit taxes.
+The key aim of the proprietor is to collect a significant rent for every unit lifted, with the usual focus being on levies on gross income.